The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 You have to decide what to care about.

-You know what your strengths are today, you know what you're good at.
+You know what you're good at.

-If you're a small business owner or you're you know good at running businesses, you should be creating opportunities for people who are fired for the wrong reasons, like because they don't want to take the they don't want to be vaccinated.
+If you're a small business owner or you're, you know, good at running businesses, you should be creating opportunities for people who are fired for the wrong reasons, like because they don't want to take the, they don't want to be vaccinated.

-Air steward, there should be nobody.
+There should be nobody.

 So if you are the kind of person, if you have jobs that you can provide, then provide jobs for those people.

-If you are, there's a new wine called We the People Wine, right?
+If you are, there's a new wine called We the People wine, right?

-For people who are sick and tired of having you know progressive morality and politics shoved down their throats.
+For people who are sick and tired of having, you know, progressive morality and politics shoved down their throats.

 They just had a drag queen read the Bible on the altar in a church.

-Must not have been levitatous.
+Must not have been Leviticus.

 Figure out what you care about, what your strengths are, and play to your strengths.